Upon her crystal shores, waves of shimmering light.

 Like most people, my family has had its fair share of loss and grief over the years including infant loss, and also the loss of close relatives and friends.
 So, naturally, I have also attended many funerals.
 There was a turning point in 2010 though, several years after the last funeral I attended where things had felt quite rigid in their structure and it didn’t really seem like a fitting farewell for the person we were saying ‘goodbye’ to.
 This funeral all felt different though – it was one where we had choices and, as a family, were held gently throughout the time leading up to the Ceremony and supported on the day.
 The beauty of that persons’ life: their music, their beliefs – and a funeral at which, feeling fully supported by the Celebrant, I told their story from the heart as everyone affectionately remembered an amazing and courageous lady.
 That funeral Ceremony was for my beloved Mum – and it was there that my own journey into Funeral Celebrancy began.

-I’m now in my early forties, with a career spanning over 27 years in many challenging, people-centered roles in the Public Sector.
+I’m now in my late forties – and prior to starting out as a Celebrant back in October 2017, I enjoyed a career spanning over 27 years in many challenging, people-centered roles in the Public Sector.
 I have worked alongside all of our Armed Forces, as well as many others who have, perhaps, been at their most vulnerable or experiencing personally challenging times in a whole range of situations.

 I have also lived and worked abroad for almost 8 years, so I, too, am no stranger to being a bit out of my comfort zone.
-Largely detached from family and close friends it has, at times, been a real character strengthener!
-But central to all of this, and the work I have done, has been my own well-rooted desire to help people during these times…it’s a theme which runs all through my career.
-I always place great value on everything I have learned and experienced – whether good or bad – which continually fosters and enriches my skills to listen, be compassionate and also to be deeply caring and creative.
+Largely detached from family and close friends it was, at times, a real character strengthener!
+But central to all of this, and the work I have done, has been my own well-rooted desire to help people during these times: It’s a theme which runs all through my career.
+I always place great value on everything I have learned and experienced – whether good or bad – which continually fosters and enriches my skills to listen, be compassionate, and also to be deeply caring and creative.

 When I’m not engaged in Celebrant related activity I also enjoy travelling, cooking, gardening and am a keen ten-pin bowler, having represented various departments in my Public Service career at National Championship level.